We're delighted to announce the publication of our latest Random Spectacular project, 'The Lumber Room: Unimagined Treasures' (RS011).

 The exhibition is influenced by a short story called ‘The Lumber Room’, by Saki, which was read to him in an English class when he was 15.

 “Since I heard Saki’s story I have always been intrigued by the idea of a locked room that contained treasures so wonderful they are beyond what your mind can imagine.
 In this exhibition, I wanted to create the sense of excitement and wonder that you get when you discover the key to the room and see the “forbidden” objects for the first time.”

 The exhibition closed early May 2017, but we’re delighted to publish this Random Spectacular journal which records and celebrates the spirit of Mark’s curation and creation with contributions from Emily Sutton, Chloë Cheese, Alan Powers, Jonathan Gibbs, Angie Lewin, John Andrews and many more.

 Size: 240mm x 350mm

-The price below includes UK free shipping in sturdy packaging.
+The price below includes UK shipping by Royal Mail in sturdy packaging.